Frequently Asked Questions

-If you’re on twitter, check the following hashtags: #AuthorMentorMatch (for general AMM fun), #AMMFam (what’s going on with our current AMM mentees/mentors), #AMMParty (the days of the month sharing around submission time, see images below for R4 details), #AMMConnect (for prospective mentees to share about their novels to other hopefuls and mentors!).
+If you’re on twitter, check the following hashtags: #AuthorMentorMatch (for general AMM fun), #AMMFam (what’s going on with our current AMM mentees/mentors), #AMMParty (the days of the month sharing around submission time), #AMMConnect (for prospective mentees to share about their novels to other hopefuls and mentors!).

 Can I be a mentor?

 Possibly!
 We are currently closed to mentor applications for Round 5, but will open a new application for Round 6 in Spring 2019.

 What if I have a specific question about one of the mentors’ wishlists?